Emmy-winning actress Laura Dern adds her voice to Girls in Coding movement

 The Emmy-award winning actress Laura Dern has long been active in women’s empowerment issues, and now she’s lending her voice to the Women in Coding movement.
-Dern spoke at the end of a two-day coding weekend in San Francisco on Monday for young women 16-19 years old, sponsored by the travel e-commerce company Booking.com.
+Dern spoke at the end of a two-day coding weekend in San Francisco on Monday for young women 16-19 years old, hosted by the travel e-commerce company Booking.com.
 The company also announced a new $350,000 scholarship fund that will be awarded to undergraduate women studying computer science at Spelman College and to postgraduates studying at Cornell University.

 The tech industry has continued to struggle with a shortage of women in technical roles—gender balance in the overall workforce has improved, but only about 20% of technical roles are occupied by women.
 Dern believes that bringing the genders into balance in those roles is more than just a political issue; it’s also good business.
 I spoke to her shortly after the event Monday.